dalehenrich/RowanSample12/README.md

 			}
 		}
 	},
 	#comment : 'Start with spec_0000.
 The class RowanSample12ConcreteClass1 has a superclass AbstractRowanSample9BridgeClass1 from the project RowanSample9V4.
 This project requires RowanSample9V4:spec_0069.
-The method #foo is defined in RowanSample12ConcreteClass1.'
+The method #foo is defined in RowanSample12ConcreteClass1.
+Based on spec_0006'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0007',
 	#title : 'Start with spec_0000.
 The class RowanSample12ConcreteClass1 has a superclass AbstractRowanSample9BridgeClass1 from the project RowanSample9V4.
 This project requires RowanSample9V4:spec_0069.
-The method #foo is defined in RowanSample12ConcreteClass1.',
+The method #foo is defined in RowanSample12ConcreteClass1.
+Based on spec_0006',
 	#specName : 'spec_0007',
 	#index : 7,
 	#derivedFrom : 'spec_0000',